 - Stir oats with sugar, currants, salt and cinnamon in a thermos the night before.
 Add boiling water and stir to combine.
 Tighten lid on thermos.
 Go to bed.

 - Wake up.
-Grab thermos and a spoon and head out the door.
-Enjoy!
+Grab a spoon and enjoy!